top of page

 The Myth of the Infinite Subsidy

 While economists debate the precise mechanics of the Bennett Hypothesis, the broader market distortion is undeniable.
-This theory suggests that when a government subsidizes a service, the provider increases the price to absorb the subsidy.
+This theory suggests when a government subsidizes a service, the provider increases the price to absorb the subsidy.
 By providing parents and students with unlimited federal loans, the government simply gave universities permission to build inefficient business models.
 Institutions built luxury dormitories, posh gym facilities, big-time sports entertainment, and hired legions of middle managers.

 For decades, the system operated on a "Delay and Pray" mentality.
-Similar to a commercial lending practice leading to the Great Financial Crisis, this describes the practice of ignoring a problem loan in hopes that market conditions will eventually improve.
-Higher education used expanded student lending and the promise of future jobs to delay dealing with the rapidly expanding gap between cost and utility.
+Similar to a commercial lending practice leading to the Great Financial Crisis, this describes the practice of ignoring a problem loan in the hopes market conditions will eventually improve.
+Higher education used expanded "ez money" student lending and the promise of future jobs to delay dealing with the rapidly expanding gap between cost and utility.
 The three cliffs—demographic, enrollment, and AI—now reveal the depth of this disconnect.

-Today's market correction performs the same surgery for education that the 2008 financial crisis performed for banking.
-With the federal tap turned off by the One Big Beautiful Bill Act, universities must prove their value to a skeptical public.
+Today's market correction performs the same corrective surgery for education that the 2008 financial crisis performed for banking.
+With the federal tap turned off by the One Big Beautiful Bill Act, universities must demonstrate their value to a skeptical public.
 Student loan caps serve as the fiscal forcing function.
 A culture of Return on Investment emerges in place of the infinite subsidy.

 Creative Destruction: Winners and Losers